fortify/sample-parser/README.md

 - Plugin manifest is an xml file whose name has to be "plugin.xml".
 Plugins that do not contain this file in the root of plugin jar file cannot be installed in SSC
 - Plugin.xml schema is provided by plugin-api/schema/pluginmanifest-1.0.xsd schema file
 - Description of the attributes that can be defined in the plugin.xml:
   - __Plugin id (id):__ unique plugin identifier defined by plugin developers.
-It can be any string that identifies plugin - but it is recommended that it be the same value as the fully qualified name of the plugin implementation class.
+It can be any unique string that identifies plugin - but it is recommended that it be the same value as the fully qualified name of the plugin implementation class.
     Mandatory.
 Max length: 80 chars.

     Example of plugin ID definition: